 This grant is based on financial need of the applicant.
-Refer to your college catalog for loan limits.
+Refer to your college catalog for possible amounts per year.

 Federal Supplemental Educational Opportunity Grant

 This grant is based on financial need awarded by the institution.
 Notification is made by the College regarding eligibility.
-Refer to your college catalog for loan limits.
+Refer to your college catalog for possible amounts per year.

-College funding is available at the state level and also varies by state.
-For more information about the state college funding available in your state, complete the form on the right and we will contact you shortly to discuss the opportunities available to you.
+Funding is also available at the state level and varies by state.
+For more information about the state funding available in your state, complete the form on the right and we will contact you shortly to discuss the opportunities available to you.

 Code of Conduct for Educational Loans